iarxm/csim-man/index.md

 Consider arriving before check-in so to be fully prepared and to provide ample opportunity for a thorough and individualized beach and surf warm-up.

-Setup a personal stations with ease of access to equipment in relation to the simulator site.
+Setup a station for personal equipment which enables ease of access throughout training.
+For example,

 ### Purpose of Simulation